| Horstman DXL ClutchThe Horstman Disc Clutch is engineered specifically for kart racing and

 Fig. 7).
 If you have over recommended clearance and your friction discs is

-Use only Horstman Oil in this clutch.
+still good, them remove the shim.
+HELPFUL TIPS Use only Horstman Oil in this clutch.
 This is a special high

 temperature lubricant that gives the correct coefficient of friction that